MicrosoftDocs/PowerShell-Docs/gallery/psgallery/psgallery-PublishingGuidelines.md

 PowerShell Gallery handles manifest data and on feedback from large numbers of PowerShell Gallery users.
 Items that are published following these guidelines will be more likely to be installed, trusted, and attract more users.

-Included below are guidelines for what makes a good PowerShell Gallery item, what optional Manfest settings are most important, improving your code with feedback from initial reviewers and [Powershell Script Analyzer](https://aka.ms/psscriptanalyzer), versioning your module, documentation, tests, & examples for how to use what you have shared.
+Included below are guidelines for what makes a good PowerShell Gallery item, what optional Manifest settings are most important, improving your code with feedback from initial reviewers and [Powershell Script Analyzer](https://aka.ms/psscriptanalyzer), versioning your module, documentation, tests & examples for how to use what you have shared.
 Much of this documentation follows the guidelines for publishing [High Quality DSC Resource Modules](https://github.com/PowerShell/DscResources/blob/master/HighQualityModuleGuidelines.md).

 For the mechanics of publishing an item to the PowerShell Gallery, see [Creating and Publishing an Item](https://msdn.microsoft.com/en-us/powershell/gallery/psgallery/creating-and-publishing-an-item).